Hacker News Reader: Top @ 2026-02-02 11:43:29 (UTC)

 Key Claims/Facts:

-• Practical consequence: The compiler copies the same routine into compiled programs, so a patched compiler emits dongle‑free executables; the author will clean PII and release the toolchain as a computing‑history artifact.
+• Compiler‑level injection: The RPG compiler copies the same routine into compiled programs, so a patched compiler emits executables that no longer require the physical dongle.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-02-02 11:59:09 UTC